-Total retirement plan expense for fiscal years 2020 and 2019 are \$3,082 and \$3,223, respectively.
+Total retirement plan expense for fiscal years 2021 and 2020 were \$3,676 and \$3,082, respectively.

 9. Fair Value Measurements

 A fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value is established by generally accepted accounting principles.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
 The three levels of the fair value hierarchy under generally accepted accounting principles are described as follows: